Partial resolution of complex cones over Fano ${\cal{B}}$: Fano

-\right)~, \sidd where we have used the notation ${\cal{G}}(n,-2n,n)$ to specify that this is the toric data for the CS levles ($n, -2n, n$).
-Clearly, the toric data is independent of $n$.
-From the Kastelyne matrix in the tiling method, the toric data for the level (1, -2, 1) is\cite{han8}: \sid {\cal{G}}(1, -2, 1) = \left(
+Suppose we rescale the levels of this theory as $(k_1, k_2, k_3) =(n, -2n, n)$, where $n$ is some non-zero integer.
+Since this theory admits brane tiling description, the toric data for the scaled levels $(n, -2n, n)$ can be readily obtained from the Kastelyn matrix method\cite{han8}.
+The toric data is dependent on the scale $n$ and is given below: \sid {\cal{G}}(n, -2n, n) = \left(